SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 .. code-block:: java

     driver.findElement(By.id("submit")).click();
-    // Assume the button has the ID "submit" :)

 Alternatively, WebDriver has the convenience method "submit" on every element.
 If you call this on an element within a form, WebDriver will walk up the DOM